-50 points for the lettered answer options: 50 points for both A and B. 33 points for 1 selection from A-C. 0 points for D. AND 50 points for the coverage: Per answer selection A to C, each option will be worth the following proportion: 50/2 points for all (1).
-25/2 points for a majority (2).
+50 points for the lettered answer options: 50 points for both A and B. 33 points for 1 selection from A-C. 50 points for the coverage: Further details: AND Per answer selection A to C, each option will be worth the following proportion: 50/2 points for all (1).
+Selecting 'D' will result in 0/100 points for this indicator.
+0 points for D. 25/2 points for a majority (2).
 12/2 points for a minority (3).
-Further details: Selecting 'D' will result in 0/100 points for this indicator.
 Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
 Multiplier Moderate

-Indicator ID Dependent on: 00 9 Sub-section PRI Principle Type of indicator PGS 30 Gateway to: N/A Stewardship: (Proxy) voting 2 CORE How is voting a How is voting addressed in your securities lending programme?
-O (A) We recal O (A) We recall all securities for voting on all ballot items O (B) When a vote is deemed important according to pre-established criteria (e.g. high stake in the company), we recall all our securities for voting Provide details on these criteria: [Mandatory free text: medium] ting O (C) Other Specify: Specify: [Mandatory free text: medium] O (D) We do no O (D) We do not recall our securities for voting purposes O (E) Not applicable; we do not have a securities lending programme
+Indicator ID Dependent on: 00 9 Sub-section PRI Principle Type of indicator PGS 30 Gateway to: N/A Stewardship: (Proxy) voting 2 CORE How is voting add How is voting addressed in your securities lending programme?
+O (B) When a vo - () O (C) Other Specify: [Mandatory free text: medium] ' ' D (D) We do not recall our securities for voting purposes

 Explanatory notes Purpose of indicator This indicator expands on a signatory's policy related to its securities lending programme and aims to understand how the signatory actively manages its ownership rights where they may be inhibited by securities lending.
 Additional reporting In this indicator, the PRI scores signatories based on the degree to which they maintain control of voting for securities lent out as part of a securities lending programme. guidance This indicator does not apply to signatories that do not have a securities lending programme; thus, signatories are not penalised for not having such a programme.
 Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
 Other resources For further guidance, refer to A practical guide to active ownership in listed equity.
 The ICGN Guidance on Securities Lending is an additional source of guidance for investors interested in initiating a share lending programme that does not impede responsible voting activities.
-Logic Dependent on [00 9]
+Logic Dependent on [OO 9]